bobbimanners/EightBall/README.md

 One you have entered the test program and run it in the interpreter, you can compile it to bytecode as follows:

 ```
-comp
+comp "bytecode"
 quit
 ```
 The compiled code is written to the file `bytecode` on the floppy diskette containing the EightBall system.
 (Note that if this file already exists an error will occur.
-This is a known deficiency which I will address in due coure.)
+This is a known deficiency which I will address in due course.)

 If you then invoke the EightBall Virtual Machine `8BALLVM20.PRG`, it will load and execute this bytecode.
 The VM is much faster than the interpreter.
 ```